kevinolega/callcentertrainingtips/assets/pages/beginner-tips.md

 However, with knowledge about yourself, I recommend that you come prepared.

-The most important details are:
+The most important details follow:

-## 1. Your introduction
+### 1. Focus on your introduction

+Beginner call center applicants fail to introduce themselves because they copy answers from the internet.

+Here's what to do instead.

 Who are you?